Emma Roberts Celebrates the Launch of Kim Crawford Rosé at the Beverly Hills Hotel

-—Emma Roberts celebrated the launch of Kim Crawford Rosé at the Beverly Hills Hotel in Beverly Hills.
+—Emma Roberts rocked a Cult Gaia bag as celebrated the launch of Kim Crawford Rosé at the Beverly Hills Hotel in Beverly Hills.

 —Zoe Saldana and Michael Rooker celebrated the premiere of Guardians of the Galaxy Vol. 2 at an afterparty hosted by Men’s Fitness and Remy Martin at the Skylark in NYC.